muhsincan/Rename-Photos/README.md

 Rename a directory full of photos with the dates they were taken

 How To Run:
+Make sure to create backups for your files, you never know!
 Double Click - Follow Instructions

 Tested with Windows 10.